 THE 5 TOWNS OF CINQUE TERRE…

-Each of the towns has their own unique character which is something that I truly loved… It was a total throw-back, as if I had gone back in time to old Italy.
+Each of the towns has its own unique character which is something that I truly loved… It was a total throw-back as if I had gone back in time to old Italy.

 In each town, Yaya and I made a commitment to ourselves… To treat ourselves to something delicious or unique that seemed to catch our attention.
-In Monterosso, that was to grab an true Italian espresso with some local Italian biscuits.
+In Monterosso, that was to grab a true Italian espresso with some local Italian biscuits.

 One of my top tips here is to take a short 20 minute walk up the north Coast from Vernazza harbour.
 There is a viewing point there which looks straight down onto the town.
 This is where we took our pics from and it was well worth the uphill walk.

-The town itself is one of the hilliest to walk (if you take out the nature trails we took) they are a little steeper here, so give yourself extra few minutes to stop for water, pictures and of course that delicious gelato!
+The town itself is one of the hilliest to walk (if you take out the nature trails we took) they are a little steeper here, so give yourself extra few minutes to stop for a drink of water, pictures and of course that delicious gelato!

 WHERE TO STAY?

 Now, while there might be the temptation to stay smack-bang in the middle of Cinque Terre when you visit, it is worth noting that the accommodation choices are fairly limited here – you’ll only ever find just a handful in each place (Monterosso might be the exception here as it’s the biggest of the lot but not by a whole lot) and it can get quite busy – which generally tends to mean it can get over-priced so it makes sense to stay outside of Cinque Terre, in La Spezia and catch the train in.

 The train from La Spezia (your first stop in Cinque Terre would be Riomaggiore) takes all of 7 minutes to get in and runs fairly frequently.